ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 includes innovative transformation models for biological modeling [@Avants:2008aa;@Tustison:2013ac] and has proven capable of excellent performance [@Klein:2009aa;@Avants:2011wx].
-Various parameter sets targeting specific applications have been packaged with the different ANTsX platforms, specifically ANTs, ANTsPy, and ANTsR [@Tustison:2021aa].
+Various parameter sets targeting specific applications have been packaged with the different ANTsX packages, specifically ANTs, ANTsPy, and ANTsR [@Tustison:2021aa].
 In ANTsPy, the function ``ants.registration(...)`` is used to register a pair of images or a pair of image sets where ``type_of_transform`` is a user-specified option that invokes a